umati/Showcase/index.md

 We have provided reference documents for the umati showcase information model as follows:

-- Specification of [OPC UA server](SERVER.md) and parameter set for umati demonstrators, offers an extensive description of the umati showcase demonstrator story, organizational and technical requirements for all participants, specification of the umati showcase OPC UA server as well as documentation, timeline and notes for the umati showcase OPC UA server and client implementations
+- Specification of [OPC UA server](SERVER.html) and parameter set for umati demonstrators, offers an extensive description of the umati showcase demonstrator story, organizational and technical requirements for all participants, specification of the umati showcase [OPC UA Server](SERVER.html) as well as documentation, timeline and notes for the umati showcase [OPC UA Server](SERVER.html) and client implementations
 - [Memorandum of understanding](TODO:LINK) regulates the use of the brand, services offered by VDW and obligations of the participant in context to the umati showcase demonstrations, if you have registered as a umati partner already, there is no need to sign the MoU again.
 - **Nodeset files**, describes the types specified in the umati showcase information model
 - **Example instance**, depicts an instance view of the umati showcase information model